Vedenin/useful-java-links/hellowords/readme.md

-A lot of hello word examples for many libraries and frameworks
+## This subproject is colection of Hello World examples for many libraries and frameworks